 It's important to use video calls where possible to allow senior staff to get to know junior staff and particularly trainees, to recognise their faces and be better able to include them in ongoing work.

 It's also positive for team morale and bonding to have time to interact in a less formal setting.

-Be mindful of new starters, as new junior members may find it particularly daunting to join a team remotely.
+New starters may find it particularly daunting to join a team remotely.
 Teams could set aside some time at the beginning or end of a meeting for a less formal discussion.

 Share clear guidance on any behaviours expected when using these different technologies.
 For example, if staff are expected to adhere to a certain dress code when meeting with external people, be clear about whether this continues to apply for video calls.

 Ahead of internal and external calls, it's good to ask if any participants have accessibility requirements or require reasonable adjustments, just as you would for an in-person event.

 Be alert to individual needs when making arrangements.
 While video can help staff who lip read, those with impairments that affect their appearance may be uncomfortable.

 It's also important to ensure that the meeting is accessible to those working remotely and those in the office, and everyone can interact effectively.

 The boundaries between home and work life should be maintained, and all staff should be aware of the possibility for indirect discrimination that may apply when viewing the homes of staff (for example where religious icons may be visible).

 Firms should allow staff to use the backgrounds available as part of this technology where staff may not feel comfortable sharing their homes.